stephendickens1/ruby-foundations/chapter1/09_password_validator.md

 - What did you find hard about the drills?
 - What did you find hard about the programming challenge?
+- What one thing would you like to learn more about?

 [Next Challenge](10_refactoring.md)